Fastest Frontend Tooling

 Alternatives considered:

-• Emotion: Use emotion if the above criteria don’t apply to you, like if you have a well-defined design system at your company, or you have highly specific styling needs.
+if the above criteria don’t apply to you, like if you have a well-defined design system at your company, or you have highly specific styling needs. - Many other CSS-in-JS Libraries.
+Emotion is currently my favorite one.

 pnpm

-pnpm is the JavaScript package manager that won my heart.
+is the JavaScript package manager that won my heart.
 It’s a joy to use for basically anything related to package management or monorepos, it is fast, and offers escape hatches when you are running into problems with third-party packages.
-However, while I updated many projects to use pnpm and recommend it to everyone, this template is not opinionated about the package manager you are using.
+However, while I updated many projects to use pnpm

 I’ve found that for long-running projects it’s ideal to update your dependencies often.
 Depending on how many automated tests there are and at which stage of development a project is in, I might even update dependencies daily.
 This allows me to isolate issues in third-party updates to a smaller set of changes and ensures I never fall too far behind to make updates a chore.